marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 Storybook is a development environment and playground for creating UI components in an isolated environment **inside** your React (or Angular or Vue o Svelte) project but **outside** your application.

 This means that you can develop your components, style them and see the graphical outcome before you integrate them into your application.

-I can't think on something more useful.
+...I can't think on something more useful.

+<video autoplay="" muted="" playsinline="" loop="" style="min-width: 50%; max-width: 350px; display: block; margin: 0 auto"><source src="https://media.giphy.com/media/108lJruWBp7EBO/giphy.mp4" type="video/mp4"></video>

-Take a look at the [official documentation](https://storybook.js.org/docs/react/get-started/introduction) video on how Storybook allows you to review components in an isolated environment:
+Take a look at the video from the [official documentation](https://storybook.js.org/docs/react/get-started/introduction) on how Storybook allows you to review components in an isolated environment:

 <video autoplay="" muted="" playsinline="" loop="" style="max-width: 100%"><source src="https://storybook.js.org/7e71705d211e17a2967606c49059e891/storybook-hero-video-optimized.mp4" type="video/mp4"></video>